Rules and Constitution

 Club House Rules

-To be grey below the waist and white above, except when full whites is specified.
+For Club competitions and the Monday Drive to be grey below the waist and white above, except when full whites is specified.
 This applies to members and guests.
 Footwear to be brown, white or grey.

 Ladies will wear plain white blouses with either long/short sleeves.